apecloud/kubeblocks/docs/user_docs/observability/alert.md

   :::note

-  * Each notification channel has its interface call amount and frequency limits and when the limits are reached, the channel will limit traffic and you cannot receive alerts.
+  * Each notification channel has its interface call volume and frequency limits and when the limits are reached, the channel will limit traffic and you cannot receive alerts.
   * The SLA of the service provided by a single channel cannot guarantee the alerts are sent successfully.
 Therefore, it is recommended to configure multiple notification channels to ensure availability.

   :::